-Besides the relations mentioned in the previous subsection, the PROV model has support for a few more: specialization, alternate, and the possibility of extending existing structures.
+Besides the relations mentioned in the previous subsection, the PROV model has support for a few more features: specialization, alternate, and the possibility of extending existing structures.
 These extended structures are defined by a variety of mechanisms: subtyping, expanded relations, new relations, and optional identifiers.